Benalla: Sport and recreation

-The town has an Australian rules football team (Benalla Saints) competing in the Goulburn Valley Football League and a team (Benalla All Blacks) competing in the Ovens & King Football League.
+The town has an Australian rules football and netball club (Benalla Saints) with multiple teams competing in the Goulburn Valley Football League and a team (Benalla All Blacks) competing in the Ovens & King Football League.

 Benalla has a horse racing club, the Benalla Racing Club, which schedules around eleven race meetings a year including the Benalla Cup meeting in early October.

 Benalla Wolfpack play rugby league in NRL Victoria's Murray Cup.

 Golfers play at the Benalla Golf Club on Mansfield Road, which celebrated its centenary in 2003 or at the course of the Golden Vale Golf Club on Golden Vale Road, Benalla.

 Benalla is also the closest major centre to Winton Motor Raceway, a privately owned motor racing circuit which holds motor racing event at all levels of domestic competition, including V8 Supercar.

 Benalla Gardens Oval is the home of the Benalla & District Cricket Association.
 The ground has hosted touring teams since the 19th century.
 In the Rural City of Benalla there are numerous cricket grounds.

 Benalla is also home to the Benalla Bandits Baseball Club who compete in the North East Baseball Association.
 The team plays out of Racecourse Reserve, Benalla.

 Benalla is home to the Gliding Club of Victoria at the State Gliding Centre located on the Benalla airfield.

 There is a park and walking track that circumnavigates Lake Benalla, featuring a ceramic sculpture mural community that was created as part of an employment project for local artists.